-New work by researchers at UC Berkeley could soon transform the building blocks of modern electronics by making nanomagnetic switches a viable replacement for the conventional transistors found in all computers.
-Semiconductor-based transistors, the on-off … Read more
+New work by researchers at UC Berkeley could soon transform the building blocks of modern electronics by making nanomagnetic switches a viable replacement for the … Read more

 For decades, electronic devices have been getting smaller, and smaller, and smaller.
-It’s now possible—even routine—to place millions of transistors on a single silicon chip.
-But transistors based on semiconductors can only get so small. … Read more
+It’s now possible—even routine—to place millions of transistors on a single silicon chip. … Read more

-Physicists at the University of New South Wales have observed a new kind of interaction that can arise between electrons in a single-atom silicon transistor.
-The findings, to be published this week in the journal … Read more
+Physicists at the University of New South Wales have observed a new kind of interaction that can arise between electrons in a single-atom silicon transistor. … Read more

-Researchers from Purdue and Harvard universities have created a new type of transistor made from a material that could replace silicon and have a 3-D structure instead of conventional flat computer chips.
-The approach could … Read more
+Researchers from Purdue and Harvard universities have created a new type of transistor made from a material that could replace silicon and have a 3-D … Read more

 In the quest to develop flexible plastic electronics, one of the stumbling blocks has been creating transistors with enough stability for them to function in a variety of environments while still maintaining the current needed to power the devic…